oat-sa/taohub-articles/forge/Documentation for core components/logger.md

 # Logger

+> The purpose of this logger is to improve the code by documenting errors or irregularities that might have been missed otherwise, and by assisting developers in solving problems through offering insight into the events that led to these errors.

 Valid as of [TAO 3.0](/articles/tag/tao-30).
 For previous versions see [Logger 2.2](../logger/logger-2-2.md)

-## Goals

-The purpose of this logger is to improve the code by documenting errors or irregularities that might have been missed otherwise, and by assisting developers in solving problems through offering insight into the events that led to these errors.

 ## Usage